 - 1. Function in professional nursing roles. - 2.
-Synthesize knowledge from a broad educational foundation upon which professional nursing practice is based. - 3.
-Collaborate with members of health team and other interested groups in identifying and meeting the health needs individuals, families, and communities. - 4.
-Demonstrate an understanding of the need for continuous personal and professional growth. - 5.
+Synthesize knowledge from a broad educational foundation upon which professional nursing practice is based. - Collaborate with members of the health team and other interested groups in identifying and meeting the health needs of individuals, families, and communities.

+- 4. Demonstrate an understanding of the need for continuous personal and professional growth. - 5.
 Acquire basic knowledge about research and the implementation of best evidence into practice. - 6.
-Develop interpersonal and technological skills necessary to assume leadership roles within the BSN scope of practice matters.
-The Administrative Assistant is to be consulted about departmental academic matters.
-The names, office numbers, phone numbers, and E-mail addresses of the Administration, Faculty, and Staff can be found on the ACONHP Faculty and Staff Webpage.
+Develop interpersonal and technological skills necessary to assume leadership roles within the BSN scope of practice.